PRODUCT & SERVICE AGREEMENT

 Coral Gables, FL 33146

-12.22.
+13.22.
 Entire Agreement.
-This Agreement including its Attachments sets forth the entire agreement of the parties and supersedes all prior or contemporaneous writings, negotiations, and discussions with respect to its subject matter.
+This Agreement including its Attachments sets forth the entire agreement of the Parties and supersedes all prior or contemporaneous writings, negotiations, and discussions with respect to its subject matter.
 Neither party has relied upon any such prior or contemporaneous or separate communications.

-12.24.
+13.24.
 No Third-party Beneficiaries.
-This Agreement is for the sole benefit of the parties hereto and their respective permitted successors and permitted assigns and nothing herein, express or implied, is intended to or shall confer upon any other person any legal or equitable right, benefit or remedy of any nature whatsoever, under or by reason of this Agreement.
+This Agreement is for the sole benefit of the Parties hereto and their respective permitted successors and permitted assigns and nothing herein, express or implied, is intended to or shall confer upon any other person any legal or equitable right, benefit or remedy of any nature whatsoever, under or by reason of this Agreement.

-12.25.
+13.25.
 Joining of Disputes.
 NO DISPUTE OR CLAIM MAY BE JOINED WITH ANOTHER LAWSUIT OR IN ARBITRATION WITH A DISPUTE OF ANY OTHER PERSON.
-BY AGREEING TO THIS AGREEMENT OR USING VENDOR’S SERVICES, CUSTOMER EXPRESSLY WAIVES ANY RIGHT TO BRING ITS CLAIM ON A CLASS-WIDE BASIS OR IN THE FORM OF A CLASS ACTION.
+BY AGREEING TO THIS AGREEMENT, PURCHASING PRODUCTS, OR USING VENDOR’S SERVICES, CUSTOMER EXPRESSLY WAIVES ANY RIGHT TO BRING ITS CLAIM ON A CLASS-WIDE BASIS OR IN THE FORM OF A CLASS ACTION.